 Transfer of Credits to Other Colleges and Universities

 Santa Barbara City College is fully accredited by the Accrediting Commission for the Community and Junior Colleges, which is part of the Western Association of Schools and Colleges.
 All courses equivalent to university and college work are generally accepted by all WASC member colleges and most other colleges and universities in the United States.
-Specific Information on course and/or program articulation agreements with the University of California and the California State University can be found at www.assist.org and at articulation.sbcc.edu.
+Specific Information on course and/or program articulation agreements with the University of California and the California State University can be found by visiting the Assist website and the SBCC Articulation website.
 For Information on articulation agreements with California independent colleges, out of state colleges and international colleges, contact the Santa Barbara City College Transfer Center or Articulation Office.

 The college is also approved by the California Department of Education for the training of veterans under the provisions of the G.I.
 Bill of Rights, and by the U.S. Immigration and Naturalization Service for non-quota immigration students in accordance with provisions of Section 101 (a) (15) of the Immigration and Naturalization Act, as amended.
 Accreditation materials are available for review in the Luria Library.